choria-legacy/mcollective-sshkey-security/README.md

     plugin.sshkey.server.authorized_keys = /etc/mcollective/my_other_authorized_keys

+As in sshd_config(5)'s AuthorizedKeysFile property, the %u sequence will be replaced with the user ID of the user calling the agent, e.g.

+    plugin.sshkey.server.authorized_keys = /etc/admin_authorized_keys/%u

 ###send_key

 This will send the specified public key as part of the reply to the client.
 This is useful when you do not want to manage